OpenBB-finance/OpenBB/CONTRIBUTING.md

 ##### UNIT TESTS

-Unit tests minimize errors in coding and quickly find errors when they do arise.
+Unit tests minimize errors in code and quickly find errors when they do arise.
 Please note the following tools when creating tests for GamestonkTerminal:

 ###### PYTEST